What is strategic procurement?

-Strategic procurement is an organization-wide process that aims to ensure the timely supply of goods and services in line with the organization’s business goals, while reducing risk within the supply chain.
-Closely related to terms like strategic purchasing and strategic sourcing, it includes activities such as managing budgets and researching, identifying and selecting suppliers.
+Strategic procurement is a long-term, organization-wide process.
+It requires co-operation from all departments throughout a company.
+It’s closely related to terms like strategic purchasing and strategic sourcing, and includes activities such as managing budgets and researching, identifying, and selecting suppliers.

 What is procurement?